The library

 Collections

-- Strategy & Grand Design3/3 ready
+- Strategy & Grand Design0 of 3 ready

 How thinkers across centuries have framed conflict, leverage, and the intentional shaping of large outcomes.